 Garbage and debris or roadside litter is unappealing to the eye for both residents and motorists, is harmful to the environment and takes away from our community’s natural beauty.

-The Town of Collingwood Adopt-a-Road Program is a private/public partnership program where environmental conscious citizens, community and civic organizations, private businesses and/or industries make a personal contribution to a cleaner and more beautiful road system.
-It has been established as a public service program for volunteers to pick up litter along certain Town road right-of-ways; the Town recognizes the efforts of the volunteers or organizations by posting a sign on the roadway they've adopted.
+The Town of Collingwood Adopt-a-Road Program is a private/public partnership where environmentally conscious citizens, community and civic organizations, private businesses and/or industries make a personal contribution to a cleaner and more beautiful road system.
+It is a public service program for volunteers to pick up litter along certain Town road right-of-ways; the Town recognizes the efforts of the volunteers or organizations by posting a sign on the roadway they've adopted.

-Volunteer groups or organizations wishing to learn more about the program can do so by contacting Engineering Services Department at 705-445-1292 or email firstname.lastname@example.org.
+Volunteer groups or organizations wishing to learn more about the program can do so by contacting the Engineering Services Department at 705-445-1292 or by email at firstname.lastname@example.org.

-Volunteers wishing to participate in the Adopt-A-Road Program must complete and submit this Agreement to the Engineering Services Department.
+Volunteers wishing to participate in the Adopt-A-Road Program must complete and submit an agreement to the Engineering Services Department.

-We would like to thank all the volunteer groups and organizations that participate in the Adopt-A-Road Program.
-Your efforts are very much appreciated and we look forward to your continued support on this very important initiative.
+Thank you to all the volunteer groups and organizations that participate in the Adopt-A-Road Program.
+Your efforts are very much appreciated and we welcome your continued support on this very important initiative.